 How inbound marketing will send higher quality leads through to the installer / provider by using the marketing funnel to nurture prospective buyers through an automation that spits out strong leads close to conversion stage.

-Did you know that …% Australian households who have installed solar panels do not have a battery to store the energy that the sun has gifted them during the day?
-Seems wasteful.
-So why aren’t these people on your website right now, purchasing their very own battery for their home?
+At the end of 2017, only 12 % of Australian households that had installed solar panels had installed a battery storage system.

-And you are probably aware that the Renewable Energy Targets commenced in 2001, and are due to be in place until 2030, providing renewable energy companies with subsidies (according to research, $2.8bn a year) to grow their business and increase the percentage of the Australian population that uses renewables.
-What a great time to be selling solar power batteries!
+State and Federal governments are set to provide renewable energy companies with $2.8bn of subsidies research a year to grow their business and increase the percentage of households using renewables.
+It’s a great time to be selling solar power batteries!

-So here’s the thing.
-You manufacture or sell great batteries, however you are struggling to lock down good quality leads to hand over to your installer, and close deals.
+But here’s the thing.
+You manufacture /sell great batteries, however you are struggling to lock down good quality leads to hand over to your installer, and close deals.

 It is hard to sort those customers who are just browsing from those who are keen to make a purchase, especially if your website and general marketing strategy isn’t set up to keep track of those leads.

-And yet with just a few changes to your strategy, you could generate better qualified leads, resulting in happier installers who are not overwhelmed with potential customers.
-The dream, right?
+With just a few changes to your strategy, you could generate better qualified leads, resulting in happier installers who are not overwhelmed with bad leads.

 What you will need:

-A strong earned media strategy
+A strong media strategy

-Drive customers to your website via your own paid advertising (Facebook, LinkedIn, GoogleAds) and backlinks to your site.
+Drive customers to your website through:

-It’s about researching who your buyer persona is, and then targeting them with ads through these channels.

-Who is the buyer persona for solar power batteries?
-Let’s call them… Solar Simon.
-Well, you can assume that Solar Simon is an adult who owns a home, who has previously purchased solar panels and lives in Australia.
-He is frustrated because his panels were very expensive, but not at all efficient without a battery.
-He works hard all day, and doesn’t have much time to research the whole thing.
+targeted advertising (Facebook, LinkedIn, AdWords),

+earned media in the print, digital, television and radio space,

+backlinks to your site.

 A well-designed, SEO-optimized website